ml-jku/cloob/index.md

 averaging and pooling operations.
 For details, see our blog [Hopfield Networks is All You Need](https://ml-jku.github.io/hopfield-layers/).

-**Amplifying Co-occurences and Covariance Structures.** Instead of using directly the embeddings of the input samples, we suggest to use embeddings that are retrieved from a modern Hopfield network that stores reference embeddings.
+**Amplifying Co-occurences and Covariance Structures to Mitigate Explaining Away.** Instead of using directly the embeddings of the input samples, we suggest to use embeddings that are retrieved from a modern Hopfield network that stores reference embeddings.
 The retrieved embeddings possess richer co-occurrences and covariance structures as they are obtained by averaging over all stored reference samples that are similar to the input sample.